a medical dressing spread on a cloth and applied to the skin

 And the news soon leaked out that every pig was now receiving a ration of a pint of beer daily, with half a gallon for Napoleon himself, which was always served to him in the Crown Derby soup

-said or done without having been planned or written in advance
+said or done without having been planned in advance

 Napoleon had commanded that once a week there should be held something called a